 Mental Health First Aid is an evidence-based, eight-hour training course developed in Australia that is designed to give members of the public key skills to help someone who is developing a mental health problem or experiencing a mental health crisis.

+The training focuses on one of three areas: Adults; Older Adults; and Youth (age 12-18).
 To learn more about Mental Health First Aid training classes, or for information about becoming a trainer, call (309) 888-5539.